vstinner/misc/cpython/pep-c-api-next-level.rst

 This property is even more important for unmaintained C extensions.
 Sometimes, unmaintained just means that the only maintainer is busy or overwhelmed for a few months.
-Sometimes, the project has no activity for longer than 5 years.
+Sometimes, the project has no activity for more than 5 years.

-When an incompatible change is introduced in the C API, like removing a function or changing a function behavior, there is a **risk of breaking an unknown number of C extensions**.
+When an incompatible change is introduced in the C API, like removing a function or changing a function's behavior, there is a **risk of breaking an unknown number of C extensions**.

-One option can be to update old C extensions when they are built on recent Python versions, to adapt them to incompatible changes.
-This conversion is non trivial and cannot handle all kinds of incompatible changes.
+One option could be to update old C extensions when they are built on recent Python versions, to adapt them to incompatible changes.
+This conversion is non-trivial and cannot handle all kinds of incompatible changes.